Parental rights and responsibilities

 Are child custody battles a thing of the past?

-One intention (among many) of the Children’s Act was to put an end to custody battles that could do more harm to a child than the divorce itself.
-By putting the interests of the child first, parents have to put their own egos aside and focus on their mutual responsibility to care for the child.
+The Children’s Act aimed to put an end to custody battles that sometimes caused more harm to a child than the divorce itself.
+By putting the interests of the child first, parents have to put their disagreements aside and focus on their mutual responsibility to care for the child.
 The Act also recognises the importance of fathers in a child’s upbringing.
-There is far more emphasis on shared care and an agreed approach to parenting than the historical convention of maternal custody and paternal visitation conceded.
+There is far more emphasis on shared care and co-parenting than in the past.
 But it is inevitable that someone will feel short-changed.
 It is very hard to satisfy everyone’s wishes when dealing with compromise.
 Remember – the most important individual in the negotiating process is the one who may not even be at the negotiating table – the child.

 What happens on divorce?